How to bet on the French Open

 The Czech Republic player earned her maiden Grand Slam singles title with victory at Roland Garros.
 She beat Anastasia Pavlyuchenkova 6-1, 2-6, 6-4 on the famous red clay.

-If any man can stop him, Djokovic can.
-The Serb is as impressive as ever and is sure to put Nadal under stern pressure if they meet – as he did when edging their epic semifinal in 2021.
+If any man can stop him, reigning champion Djokovic can.
+The Serb is as impressive as ever and is sure to give Nadal a difficult time if they meet – as he did when edging their epic semifinal in 2021.

-The sense that there is currently no dominant figure in women’s tennis is backed up by the fact that the last seven editions of the French Open have seen seven different winners.
+The sense that there is currently no dominant figure in women’s tennis is backed up by the fact that the last eight editions of the French Open have seen eight different winners prevail.

-One of them was Serena Williams, but you will get generous French Open betting odds on her adding to her 23 Grand Slam titles.
+One of them was Serena Williams, but, at 40, you will get generous French Open betting odds on her adding to her 23 Grand Slam titles.
 Iga Świątek, champion in 2020 as a teenager, will be heavily backed to regain the title after a surprise defeat in the quarterfinals in 2021.

 Aryna Sabalenka, semifinalist at two Grand Slams in 2021, and Emma Raducanu, the surprise teenage US Open champion, are also in contention for glory at Roland-Garros.
-This tournament is wide open, though, which means if you do find the winner, you should get good odds for them before the event begins.
+This tournament is wide open, which means if you do find the winner, you should get good odds on them before the event begins.

 The moneyline, also known as a match result bet, is the simplest bet of all when it comes to tennis betting online.
 All we have to do is decide which player we think is going to win, then place our wager on them.
 If they triumph in the match, we collect our winnings.